01:146:270 FUNDAMENTALS OF CELL AND DEVELOPMENTAL BIOLOGY

 General Biology 119:115-116 or 119:101-102, or by special permission.

-An introductory analysis to the dynamics of cell organization, structure, function, and metabolism.
-Topics to be discussed in depth include gene expression, membrane structure and transport, cell compartmentalization, intracelluar transport, cell signaling, the cytoskeleton, cell motility, cell division, the cell cycle, and cancer.
+An introductory analysis to the dynamics of cell organization, communication, structure, function, and metabolism.
+Topics to be discussed in depth include gene expression, membrane structure and function, cell compartmentalization, intracelluar transport, cell signaling, the cytoskeleton, cell division, the cell cycle, recombinant DNA technology and its applications to cancer.

 A Sakai will be provided